sthapanavichet/Chess/README.md

 Simply run the board.py or boardv2.py, either files work.

 # difference between board.py and boardv2.py
-board is an older design of the game, it's not as optimized as boardv2.py
+board is an older design of the game, it's not as optimized as boardv2.py. board.py uses an additional dictionary to record the position of all the pieces on the board and some of the algorithms for checkmating and checking is not as optimized.